upper/upper.io/upper-docs/upper.io/v3/content/mongo/index.md

 ## Installation

-If you want to install the package with `go get`, you'll need the [bazaar][2] version control system.
+To use the package, you'll need the [bazaar][2] version control system:

-You can install `bzr` like this:

 ```
 sudo apt-get install bzr -y